-As the days get longer sweet peas will grow and flower faster.
+As mentioned, they make fabulous cutting garden flowers.
+And as the days get longer, they will grow and flower faster.
 Always pick your sweet peas for the vase in the morning before the sun has time to dehydrate them.
 Select freshly opened flowers on the longest stems and remember not to cut the main stem of the plant, only the side-flowering stems.
 They may only last up to 5 days in a vase but what a glorious few days!

 Deadheading by trimming back the old flowers left for display encourages new growth right into late summer or the beginning of fall.
 To deadhead, follow the stalk down of the spent flower to a set of leaves and trim just above the node.
 Sweet pea flowers are fairly long-lasting but when they eventually dry out with the summer heat they turn to seed.

 If you want to try collecting seeds, however, for next year, leave some of the best flowers on the plant as the best will provide the best seeds.
 Seeds are ready for harvesting when they are brown and dry and the pods are just starting to pop open.
 The saved seeds should be viable for 3-5 years.
 Keep in mind though that the seeds may not produce plants that are the same color as the parent plant.

 As well as watering use a liquid feed regularly for good growth and flowers.
 Water every day unless it has rained.